anthonyjsaab/INF553/README.md

 - GRES_PORT which is the Port Number of the DB

 ## Running the project
+Assuming the environment checklist was followed properly, you can proceed and run the project this way:
 - Open a terminal
 - Navigate to the directory where manage.py and requirements.txt of this project are located
 - Run "python manage.py runserver"